the-mason-jar/the-mason-jar/infusions/vodka/esmerelda.md

 Preparation
 -----------

-* Carefully place chilies into an infuser or large glass jar, pour in vodka.
+* Place chilies into an infuser or large glass jar, pour in vodka.
 * Let steep for overnight.
 * Strain the infused vodka into a new, clean bottle.
 * Cap tightly, and refrigerate (or put in the freezer) until ready to serve.